Social Anxiety Therapy in San Jose

 Relying on “safety behaviors” that offer short-term relief such as avoidance, trying to hide symptoms, using substances, leaving early or arriving late, and many others

-Therapy gives you the tools to quiet self-criticism, face social fears, and build genuine confidence.
+Therapy for social anxiety gives you the tools to quiet self-criticism, face social fears, and build genuine confidence.
 Cognitive Behavior Therapy (CBT) helps you challenge anxious thoughts and practice new skills, while Schema Therapy addresses the deeper patterns of shame and self-doubt that keep social anxiety stuck.

-CBT focuses on the here and now—identifying the unhelpful thought patterns and behaviors that keep your anxiety going.
+CBT for social anxiety focuses on the here and now—identifying the unhelpful thought patterns and behaviors that keep your anxiety going.
 These patterns tend to be automatic, but they can be unlearned with practice and support.

 Some of the most common thinking traps linked to social anxiety are: